 Unhelpful helper programs

-Of the three common (and vulnerable) internet helper programs that require frequent updates to close security holes, at least two of them do not really need to be installed and running on your PC.
+Of the three or four common (and vulnerable) internet helper programs that require frequent updates to close security holes, at least two of them (perhaps three) do not really need to be installed and running on your PC and should be removed.

 Two software giants, Adobe and Oracle, have decided to attempt to make some extra money off of their freely available software by offering to install other programs along with their popular and free internet helper software.